Democrats take their seat at the table in U.S. Dist. 5 debate held in Lake Wylie

 Though she wouldn’t do it again, Frank admits she once voted for presidential candidate Mitt Romney.
 Her values changed since then, but she understands the Republican perspective, too.

-“I was still so swayed with what other people wanted me to say,” Frank said of the Republican vote.
+“I was swayed with what other people wanted me to say,” Frank admitted.

-Frank said she believes a representative who listens and serves constituents can overcome many of the political leanings.
-She sees the role being about relationships formed.
+Frank said a representative who listens and serves constituents can overcome political leanings.
+She sees the role as about forming relationships.

 “Sometimes that’s more important than the politics behind some of those things,” Frank said.

-Murphy pulled out his phone during the forum to play a video of a traditionally Republican voter stating in this election, Murphy is the right choice.
-Whether he can flip Republicans is no longer a question.
+Murphy pulled out his phone during the forum to play a video of a traditionally Republican voter saying in this election, Murphy is the right choice.

 “I’m flipping votes now,” Murphy said.